How to Write Definitive Guides That AI Models Cite as Sources

 Not every topic is suitable for a definitive guide from your brand.
 You need genuine expertise, unique insights, and the depth of knowledge required to create something that surpasses every existing resource.
 Choose topics where you have original data, proprietary methodologies, years of practitioner experience, or unique case study results.

 Evaluate the competitive landscape for your chosen topic.
+According to Ahrefs' search traffic study, top-ranking pages tend to contain comprehensive, in-depth content, which means definitive guides that exceed this threshold with genuine depth have a structural advantage.
 If a well-funded competitor has already published a 10,000-word definitive guide with original research, you need a compelling reason to believe your guide will be superior.
 Your advantage might be more recent data, a more practical focus, better structure, or coverage of subtopics the competitor missed.
 Use the auditing your website for AI search compatibility framework to assess competitive content quality.

 Validate demand by querying AI models with questions your definitive guide would answer.
 If AI models currently provide thin, hedged, or unsourced answers, the opportunity is strong.
 If they provide comprehensive, well-sourced answers from an existing definitive guide, you will need to create something significantly better to displace it.